corda/corda/docs/source/serialization.rst

 The following collection types are supported.
 Any implementation of the following will be mapped to *an* implementation of the interface or class on the other end. e.g. If you, for example, use a Guava implementation of a collection it will deserialize as a different implementation, but will continue to adhere to the most specific of any of the following interfaces.
 You should use only these types as the declared types of fields and properties, and not the concrete implementation types.
+Collections must be used in their generic form, the generic type parameters will be included in the schema, and the elements type checked against the generic parameters when deserialized.

 ::